 Crotchless captures that confusion with all the clamour of five-minute TikToks, self-help podcasts, and a perpetual scroll of people telling you who to be and what to believe.

+First-year Dramatic Writing student Eloise Aiken is an emerging artist making her mark on the Sydney theatre scene.
 Her new play, Crotchless, has been supported by the Katie Lees Foundation, taking it from part of her submission for her NIDA application to a full production at Flight Path Theatre.

 We acknowledge the Aboriginal and Torres Strait Islander peoples as the traditional custodians of the lands where we live and work.